majianjia/nnom/docs/guide_development.md

 [Use microphone to spot key-word commands](https://github.com/majianjia/nnom/tree/master/examples/keyword_spotting).
 A model takes `63 x 12 x 1` MFCC data, `2.09M MACops`, STM32F746 will take around `2.09M/0.58/216MHz = 16.7ms` to do one inference.

 > *Notes, MACops/Hz in NNoM is less than the CMSIS-NN in the paper, this is because NNoM considers the operator and its following activation as one single layer.
-For example, the running time cost by the convolution layer is can be the time cost by `operator(Conv) + activation(ReLU)`.*
+For example, the running time cost by the convolution layer is the time cost by `operator(Conv)` +  the time cost by `activation(ReLU)`.*

 -----